simonoury/Dailymotion_internship/README.md

 The file process_video.py recieves a video and outputs the thumbnail (image with the best aesthetic score) In the folder get_thumbnails/files_withClassification there is the code that classifies images with Inception V3.
 However, this code outputs the top 5 aesthetic images and top 5 images form the majority class (or main subject of the video).
 As it does not output a single image, this could not be used, but can be researched further if needed.

+The folder dataset contains the CSV files as well as 4 python files, used to generate, preprocess the dataset, and train and evaluate a model on the dataset.
+The dataset used was the AVA, a large-scale database of aesthetics visual analysis.